Blockchain & Crypto Fraud Attorney

 We represent companies and individuals who are the victims of wire transfer fraud.

 For the past ten years, wire transfer fraud losses have increased consistently, with bad actors developing more sophisticated schemes each year with which they can defraud their victims.
-One of the highest reported types of wire transfer fraud has been Business Email Compromise / Email Account Compromise (BEC/EAC).
-Wire fraud in the form of BEC/EAC is a sophisticated type of scam that targets both businesses and individuals during the planning for and act of wiring funds from one bank to another.
+One of the most reported types of wire transfer fraud is business email compromise/email account compromise (BEC/EAC).

 The BEC/EAC scam often starts with the bad actor compromising legitimate business email accounts using a form of hacking or social engineering.
 With access to a legitimate email account, the bad actor can monitor conversations to detect the possibility of the need for a future wire transfer.
-At this point, the scam can unfold in a variety of ways, but the end result is often a party wiring funds not to the intended recipient, but instead to a bank account controlled by the bad actor.

 The losses from BEC/EAC wire fraud are staggering.